publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch15/m__us_usc_t48_s1705.md

         (v) all tracts or parcels of submerged land containing on any part thereof any structures or improvements constructed by the United States;

-        (vi) all submerged lands that have heretofore been determined by the President or the Congress to be of such scientific, scenic, or historic character as to warrant preservation and administration under the provisions of sections 1, 2, 3, and 4 of title 16;
+        (vi) all submerged lands that have heretofore been determined by the President or the Congress to be of such scientific, scenic, or historic character as to warrant preservation and administration under the provisions of the Act entitled “An Act to establish a National Park Service, and for other purposes”, approved August 25, 1916 ([16 U.S.C.
+1][/us/usc/t16/s1] et seq.);  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>

         (vii) all submerged lands designated by the President within one hundred and twenty days after the date of enactment of this Act;